neuefische/wd-flipped-classroom-curriculum/sessions/react-basics/README.md

 - One `<div>` we use to append our simulated **Vanilla JS "environment"**.
 - The other `<div>` element is **needed by React** to render the React root element.

-#### Understanding the `index.js` in React
+#### Understanding the `index.jsx` in React

-- Open the `index.js` file and go through the code.
+- Open the `index.jsx` file and go through the code.

-> ❗️ Explain that later on we will get to know a framework called **Create React App** that will help us to set up a React project.
+> ❗️ Explain that later on we will get to know a tool called **vite**, which not only helps us set up a React project quickly but also provides a fast development environment and build process.
 >
-> When working with a framework like this we don't need to write this code in the `index.js` ourselves.
+> When working with a tool like this we don't need to write this code in the `index.jsx` ourselves.

 - `rootElement`
   - First, the "root-`<div>`" that we saw in the `index.html` is retrieved and stored in a variable named `rootElement`.